NeuroML/Documentation/source/Userdocs/Software/pyNeuroML.md

 A number of Free/Open source Integrated Development Environments (IDEs) are also available that make working with Python (even) easier.
 An example list is [here](https://opensource.com/resources/python/ides).

-Since PyNeuroML wraps around jNeuroML which is written in Java, you will need a Java Runtime Environment (JRE) installed on your system.
+Since pyNeuroML wraps around jNeuroML which is written in Java, you will need a Java Runtime Environment (JRE) installed on your system.
 On most Linux systems [Free/Open source OpenJDK runtime environment](https://openjdk.java.net/) is already pre-installed.
 You can also install Oracle's proprietary Java platform from their [download page](https://www.oracle.com/java/technologies/javase-downloads.html) if you prefer.
 Please refer to your operating system's documentation to install a JRE.

 (pyneuroml:install_with_pip)=
-### Install PyNeuroML with pip
+### Install pyNeuroML with pip

 ```{admonition} Tip: Use a virtual environment
 :class: tip dropdown